keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Calibrating-Your-Force-Sensor/Strain-Test-Rig.jpg" style="zoom:33%;" />

-$\uparrow$ A test rig of a force sensor that has a 1-mm cantilever beam and no reference set of conductive traces.
+$\uparrow$ An example of a test rig for a force sensor.
+This sensor has a 1-mm cantilever beam and no reference set of conductive traces.
 Also shown are its crocodile clips, table clamp, and known weights in a pouch suspended by a wire from the cantilever beam's free end hole.

 ## Instructions